sr4001/simplemindedrobot/content/privacy.md

 4. We will not use your GitHub information for any purpose other than responding to comments.
 5. The use of GitHub Issues and GitHub accounts is subject to GitHub's terms and conditions, not those of Simpleminded Robot.

-## Data Retention
+## Data Processing and Storage

-We don't collect any data directly, so we have nothing to retain.
-However:
+1. We don't collect any data directly, so we have nothing to retain.
-- Comments are stored in GitHub Issues and are subject to GitHub's data retention policies.
+2. Comments are stored in GitHub Issues and are subject to GitHub's data retention policies.
-- Web traffic data collected by Cloudflare Insights is subject to their data retention policies.
+3. Web traffic data collected by Cloudflare Insights is subject to their data retention policies.
+4. FlexSearch processes search queries client-side (in your browser) and may store a search index in your browser's local storage.
+This data does not leave your device and is not accessible to us.

 ## User Rights

-Users who interact with our comment system or whose data is collected by our third-party services have certain rights regarding their data.
+Users who interact with our comment system or whose data is processed by our third-party services have certain rights regarding their data.
 These may include the right to access, correct, or delete their personal information.
 Please refer to the privacy policies of GitHub, Cloudflare, and Google for more information on how to exercise these rights.

 ## Data Security